- Retail Logistics

 - BS, Mechanical Engineering, Brigham Young University

 At Texas Tech, Taylor is the faculty advisor to the Tech Supply Chain Association (TSCA), the supply chain major's student organization.
-He has taught Forecasting and Inventory Management, Business Process Improvement, Transportation and Distribution Management and Supply Chain Management at Texas Tech as well as Logistics Analytics at O. When teaching difficult analysis techniques necessitated by many supply chain management subjects, his approach is to assign challenging problems, provide tools, and, ultimately, expect the students to struggle and feel challenged.
+He has taught Forecasting and Inventory Management, Business Process Improvement, Transportation and Distribution Management and Supply Chain Management at Texas Tech.
+When teaching difficult analysis techniques necessitated by many supply chain management subjects, his approach is to assign challenging problems, provide tools and, ultimately, expect the students to struggle and feel challenged.
 He believes firmly exertion is essential to education.
 Key course objectives are learned through frequent mentoring and supplementary provided opportunities tailored for each class to allow students to rebound from initial setbacks.